melgenek/melgenek/_posts/2020-07-29-serverless-tapir.md

 Summary
 -------------------

-In this article I showed how to run the Tapir application in Lambda and automatically deploy the code with CDK.
+In this article, I showed how to run the Tapir application in Lambda and automatically deploy the code with CDK.
 I believe that the use of CDK brings a lot of benefit into scala applications because it keeps the infrastructure close to the code.
 The infrastructure has the same version as the code does.
 This helps us to be sure that the required infrastructure is created at the deployment time.